-- 1/4 cup melted butter , can sub for 3 Tablespoon olive oil
+- ¼ cup melted butter , or 3 Tablespoon olive oil

 Optional: Shredded parmesan cheese

 - Bring a large pot of water to a boil.
 I like to add 1 Tablespoon salt to the water.
-Then add the potatoes and boil until tender, about 15-20 minutes.
+Add the potatoes and boil 15 to 20 minutes, or until tender.

-- Place the potatoes in a colander and allow the water to drain.
-Cool for 5 minutes before handling.
+- Transfer to a colander and let drain.
+Cool 5 minutes before handling.

-- Preheat oven to 400ºF.
-Place potatoes on a baking sheet and smash the tops gently with a potato masher.
-Then drizzle the melted butter over top.
-Sprinkle with the garlic powder, parsley flakes, salt and pepper.
+- Place potatoes on a baking sheet and smash the tops gently with a potato masher.
+Drizzle the melted butter over top.
+Sprinkle with the garlic powder, parsley flakes, salt, and pepper.

-- Bake for 5-10 minutes, or until crisp.
-Add parmesan cheese on top the last few minutes of baking, if desired.
+- Bake 5 to 10 minutes, or until crisp.
+Sprinkle with parmesan the last few minutes of baking, if desired.
 Serve while warm.